Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 What are the most beautiful lakes in the Canadian Rockies?

 The Canadian Rockies are home to some of the most stunning lakes in the world.
 Lake Louise and Moraine Lake are the most famous — both with extraordinary turquoise glacial water backed by mountain peaks.
-Peyto Lake, Bow Lake and Emerald Lake are equally stunning and tend to be less crowded.
-The colour of the water — caused by glacial rock flour suspended in it — is something you genuinely have to see to believe.
+Peyto Lake, Bow Lake, Emerald Lake and Maligne Lake are equally stunning.
+The colour — caused by glacial rock flour suspended in the water — is something you genuinely have to see to believe.

 Is the Panorama Seaplane tour in Vancouver worth it?